Timendus/chipception/README.md

 ## Finishing the project

 The last stretch of this project was mostly fixing lingering bugs and adding some polish, constantly fighting against the executable memory limit.
+I managed to squeeze in a title screen with a nifty animation, a full-screen mode and the ability to run `hires` SUPER-CHIP ROMs.

 I have a ton of ideas left, but both running into the executable code limit and running into the deadline for Octojam told me that I needed to finish this